-- Strings are discolored and / or dirty
+- Strings are discolored, rusty and / or dirty

-Sweat and dirt from our fingers get into the wrappings of those shiny metal string causing them to corrode over time.
-This leads to a dull tone and rough feeling string that is uncomfortable to play.
+Sweat and dirt from our fingers get into the wrappings of those shiny metal strings causing them to corrode over time.
+This leads to a dull tone and a rough string surface that is uncomfortable to play on.
 Guitar strings need be changed every so often to keep your guitar sounding, and playing it's best.